Test coverage parameters

 ## Dart <a href="#dart" id="dart"></a>

-See [dart-test-coverage](https://docs.sonarsource.com/sonarqube-cloud/analyzing-source-code/test-coverage/dart-test-coverage "mention") for examples and details.
+See [Dart test coverage](/sonarqube-cloud/analyzing-source-code/test-coverage/dart-test-coverage.md) for examples and details.

 **sonar.dart.lcov.reportPaths**